 Anaemia was present in more than 50% of the pregnant women studied (Table 1).
-Iron deficiency appeared to be the dominant cause of anaemia especially moderate to severe anaemia in these communities with 60 subjects having TSI concentrations of <60 $\mu$ g/dL whilst 59 persons had Hb levels < 12 g/dL (55.6 and 54.6% respectively, Table 1).
+Iron deficiency appeared to be the dominant cause of anaemia, especially, moderate to severe anaemia in these communities with 60 subjects having TSI concentrations of <60 μ g/dl while 59 persons had Hb levels < 12 g/dl (55.6 and 54.6%, respectively, Figure 1).